How to & FAQ

 If I work for an organization that does not allow me to install applications, what do I do?

 First, please consult your IT department.
-In, our calls to various organizations we work with we have found overwhelmingly that their IT departments have approved the installation of the RingCentral Video application, or will allow joining via a web browser (no installation required).
+In, our calls to various organizations we work with we have found overwhelmingly that their IT departments have approved the installation of the RingCentral application, or will allow joining via a web browser (no installation required).

 Learn more about using RingCentral